ungive/discord-music-presence/PRIVACY.md

 to complete Media Metadata from Media Players that stream media from **TIDAL**'s online services and no other Media Players.

-This service can be disabled in the settings of the Software.
+The use of this service can be disabled entirely in the settings of the Software.
+The country code of your device may be sent to improve search results, which can be also toggled in the settings of the Software.

 * **[TIDAL](https://tidal.com)**
   &ndash; [Privacy Policy](https://tidal.com/privacy)